David-Haim/concurrencpp/README.md

 concurrencpp will start the coroutine suspended and immediately reschedule it to run in the provided executor.
 `concurrencpp::executor_tag` is a dummy placeholder to tell the concurrencpp runtime that this function is not a regular function, it needs to start running inside the given executor.
 If the executor passed to the parallel coroutine is null, the coroutine will not start to run and an `std::invalid_argument` exception will be thrown synchronously.
-Applications can then consume the result of the parallel coroutine by using the returned result object.
+If all preconditions are met, Applications can consume the result of the parallel coroutine by using the returned result object.

 #### *Parallel Fibonacci example:*
 ```cpp